 We are looking to streamline phlebotomy services across the area – particularly so that all GP practices in the geographical localities covered by NHS South Eastern Hampshire, and NHS Fareham and Gosport Clinical Commissioning Groups (CCGs) - will all be offering this service in the same way.

-We hope that this will mean that by early in 2019, every registered patient at a GP practice in the two CCG areas will receive a blood test via their own practice.
+We hope that this will mean that by mid-April 2019 every registered patient at a GP practice in the two CCG areas will receive a blood test via their own practice.

 This will make it more convenient for patients; staff will know patients and understand their needs; appointments can be flexed to patient needs when urgent; patients can see their own nurse; and that nurse will have full access to their patient records.